NHOrus/neuroi-quest/thread3/turn7o2.md

 Her savior was back, gently picking her up in its arms and carrying her out of the aircraft with its crablike legs.
 Even now she could see people being carried out of the craft being segregated into two groups, one group comprising of her and several dozen other young girls, and a much larger group consisting of everyone else.
 A flash of terror struck her, were they being segregated like in the facility?
 For the purposes of more experimentation?

 She then immediately crushed her unworthy thoughts with a vengeance.
-The Neuroi had saved her from Hell itself, how could she possibly think that they were monsters just like them?
-She felt revolted with herself for even thinking to compare the two, nothing, nothing could possibly compare to the monstrosity of them, certainly not her saviors.
+The Neuroi had saved her from Hell itself, how could she possibly think that they were monsters just like *them*?
+She felt revolted with herself for even thinking to compare the two, nothing, *nothing* could possibly compare to the monstrosity of *them*, certainly not her saviors.

 Gritting her teeth in anger at her display of unworthiness, she suddenly choked on blood, lungs suddenly hacking and burning in pain as she spat blood.
-The last, mocking curse of the facility still lingering within her veins.
+The last, *mocking* curse of the facility still lingering within her veins.
 She desperately shook her head when she saw her savior's crimson optics reorient on her, not wishing to cause it unnecessary trouble.
 If anything though, that seemed only to concern it further, its pace accelerating to a group of more Neuroi machines, machines, she realised, she recognised from when the Neuroi had first rescued her.
 They lowered her in, a near-perfect rendition of the time they had rescued her, and then drove the vehicle off.

 The first few minutes went past in silence, neither a word from her silent rescuers nor the her fellow prisoners, then something poked into her side.